Royal-Navy/design-system/packages/docs-site/src/library/pages/components/button.md

 ### Anatomy
 <ButtonAnatomy />

 1. **Container**.
-The container element wraps the component.
+This element wraps the component.
 2. **Label**.
-Labels describe the button action to the user.
+A label describes the button action to the user.
 If text is not used, an icon should be used in its place.
-3. **Icon** (optional).
+3. **Icon (optional)**.
 The button component can optionally have icons placed either to the left or right of the label.
 No more than 1 icon should be used per button.

 ### Sizing & Spacing
 The Button component comes in 4 sizes - small, regular, large, and xLarge.